JamesEConnor/GameStudioScorer/README.md

 - Genres Weight          : xxx.xxxx
 - Review Weight          : xxx.xxxx

+This model has a Square Mean Error of xxx.xxx, a false-positive ratio of xxx.xxx, and an accuracy of xxx.xxx.

+Overall, the model seems to perform well, but does much better with more distinct examples of crunch or non-crunch.
+It will almost surely predict it when a studio shows all of the signs of crunch.
+Overall, it throws more false negatives than false positives, meaning that the model aires on the side of caution when it comes to classifying a studio as likely to crunch.

 ## White Paper

 A white paper on the math behind the program is in the works and will be posted here when completed.